1. What is a CT scan? /CAT (CT) Scan definition

 25. Can CT scans detect MS?

-‘Multiple sclerosis (MS) is a chronic disease of the central nervous system (CNS).
-It’s thought to be the result of an immune system attack.
+xe2x80x98Multiple sclerosis (MS) is a chronic disease of the central nervous system (CNS).
+It's thought to be the result of an immune system attack.
 MS damages myelin, the protective layer that surrounds nerve fibres.
 This is known as demyelination.
-As scar tissue, or lesions, form, it interferes with nerve signals within the CNS.’
+Like scar tissue, or lesions, form, it interferes with nerve signals within the CNS.'

 Imaging of the brain and spinal cord can be done to confirm a diagnosis of MS. However, computed tomography can also detect areas of demyelination.

 26. Can CT scans detect gallstones?

 Gallstones are hard particles that develop in the gallbladder.
 The gallbladder is a small, pear-shaped organ located in the upper right abdomen.
 This is the area between the chest and hips and below the liver.